ha2san/tcalc/README.md

 You must install editline but i will try to use something else in the near future...

-(*src/hashmap.[ch] are not written by me* but I have to implement my own hashmap files that are shorter)
+(*src/hashmap.[ch] are not written by me* but I have the intention to implement my own hashmap files that are shorter)